Pauline Joran

-Pauline Joran (3 August 1870 – 13 August 1954) was an American-born opera singer, whose career took place mostly in the UK.
-She was the wife of William Ernest Bush, the first and last Baron de Bush, and mother of Paulise de Bush, the "Baby Baroness".
+Pauline Joran (3 August 1870 – 13 August 1954) was an American opera singer who lived and performed and mostly in the UK.
+She was the wife of William Ernest Bush, the first and last Baron de Bush, and mother of Paulise de Bush, who became the youngest baroness in England, known as the "Baby Baroness".
 She is remembered for creating the role of Saida in Arthur Sullivan's 1898 Savoy opera The Beauty Stone.

 After a touring career as a child violinist, playing together with her pianist sisters in the U.S. and abroad in the 1880s, Joran began an opera career in England, which lasted through the 1890s.
 With her marriage to Baron de Bush in 1899, she retired from the stage.
 He was killed in an accident in 1903, and Joran lived quietly for some years, returning to society by 1910 as a hostess and patroness of music.

 Early life

 Joran was born Clara Pauline Joran in Freeport, Illinois, the second of three daughters of Vienna-born Louis Grund Joran (1830–1901), a painter, and his wife, Mary Elizabeth née Askew (1850–1933).
-The family moved to California around 1877 and divorced in 1879.
+The family moved to California around 1877, and her parents divorced in 1879.
 She made her violin debut in 1880 and soon formed a concert troupe with her pianist sisters, Louise Marie ("Lula", born 1868) and Henrietta ("Elise", 1873–1952).
 Joran underwent preliminary voice training in 1884–85 with the singer Margaret Blake-Alverson, who had described her as singing with taste and feeling, as well as being a talented violinist.
 In 1884, the sisters performed for the famous opera singer Adelina Patti.
 Their director was Marie C. Hyde, who also acted as an accompanist.
-The children's talents were much admired at the time, especially their skill at absolute pitch and their ability to tell the notes of chords sounded whilst blindfolded.
+The children's talents were much admired at the time, especially their absolute pitch ability to tell the notes of chords sounded, even while blindfolded.
 The troupe visited California, Hawaii and, by 1886, Australia.
 In Hawaii, they played for the last king, Kalākaua.
 They returned to California in 1887 and then performed in Mexico and elsewhere.
 By 1890, the Jorans travelled to Europe to further their musical studies.